Our role

 The Collective Plan is split into two main sections, each with its own investment strategy:

-1. one for your income for life, (also known as the CDC section), and
+1. One for your income for life, (also known as the CDC section)

-2. one for your guaranteed lump sum (also known as the DBLS section)
+2. One for your lump sum (also known as the DBLS section)

 We're responsible for managing the pooled investments that provide your income for life and your lump sum, but must act within the investment rules that have been set by Royal Mail.